Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Proofs

 \subsection{Proof of Proposition \ref{PROPmonotonicity}}

 To prove Proposition \ref{PROPmonotonicity}, we first show that $LB_{1} \leq \theta^{OO}$ and $\theta^{OO} \leq UB_{1}$.
 Then, we show that $LB_{1}$ and $UB_{1}$ are sharp bounds.
-For completeness, we state four lemmas that were previously derived in the literature and are used in our proofs.
-We prove then in Appendix \ref{PROOFlemmas}.
+For completeness, we state four lemmas previously derived in the literature and used in our proofs.
+We prove them in Appendix \ref{PROOFlemmas}.

 \begin{lemma} Boole-Frechet Bounds \citep{Imai2008}: We have that

 \end{lemma}

 \begin{lemma} \citet[Corollary 1.2]{Horowitz1995}: Under Assumptions \ref{ASexogeneity} and \ref{ASpositive}, we have that